 Seamor History, Family Crest & Coats of Arms

 Seamor is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Seamor family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Seamor family